VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

   <img src="guide-vmcluster-k8s-dashboard.png" width="800" alt="Kubernetes metrics provided by vmcluster">
 </p>

-VictoriaMetrics dashboard also available to use:
+The VictoriaMetrics dashboard is also available to use:
 <p align="center">
   <img src="guide-vmcluster-grafana-dash.png" width="800" alt="VictoriaMetrics cluster dashboard">
 </p>

-vmagent has own dashboard:
+vmagent has it’s own dashboard:
 <p align="center">
   <img src="guide-vmcluster-vmagent-grafana-dash.png" width="800" alt="vmagent dashboard">
 </p>

 ### 6. Final thoughts

-* We set up TimeSeries Database for you k8s cluster.
+* We set up TimeSeries Database for your Kubernetes cluster.
-* Collected metrics from all running pods,nodes, … and store them in VictoriaMetrics database.
+* We collected metrics from all running pods,nodes, … and stored them in a VictoriaMetrics database.
-* Visualize resources used in Kubernetes cluster by Grafana dashboards.
+* We visualized resources used in the Kubernetes cluster by using Grafana dashboards.